Guide

 Understanding Maximum Medical Improvement Payouts: MMI for Personal Injury Settlements

-Understanding maximum medical improvement (MMI) is crucial for personal injury lawyers and their teams to effectively manage cases and secure maximum client compensation.
+A maximum medical improvement (MMI) is crucial for personal injury lawyers and their teams to effectively manage cases and secure maximum client compensation.

 MMI isn’t a single endpoint or plateau—it occurs at different stages of treatment.
 A client may reach MMI after conservative treatment, yet still require interventional care or even surgery to achieve further improvement.
 Recognizing MMI as a progressive process rather than a fixed milestone is key to preventing undervalued claims from settling prematurely.